toddwseattle/wildangular/README.md

 # Go Wild with Angular
-This is the Repository for the Wild Hacks Meetup on 5/17/2017.
-For the moment it is just a placeholder.
+This is the Repository used at the Wild Hacks Meetup on 5/17/2017.
+It includes a tutorial that covers the basic concepts of angular:  data binding, components, the CLI, and services.

 # pre-reqs
 In order for the tutorial to work, please install the following: